Border Field Vehicle Entrance Gate

 - No collecting.

 Shells, rocks, wood, plants or animals.
 As a State Park, all features are protected.
 Please don’t dig, collect, break or in anyway disturb the natural and historic features found in Border Field State Park.
 Help us save them for future generations to enjoy.
-And, anyhow, it’s a violation to do so.
+And, anyhow, it’s against the law.

 - Special Events and Group Visits.